Science Objectives

 generation, propagation, and dissipation of waves

-Below we identify key objectives of our current projects, which will strive to identify information linked to:
+Below we identify the key objectives of our current projects, which aim to address the following:

-The sub-surface generation of waves (e.g., how coherency/amplitudes may vary across features contained within the same field-of-view, and how these measurements can be utilised to uncover information related to sub-photospheric structuring)
+The subsurface generation of waves (e.g., how coherence and amplitudes may vary across features within the same field of view, and how these measurements can be used to uncover information related to sub-photospheric structuring)

-Subsequent mode-coupling (e.g., determining where such preferential conditions exist and how efficient such mechanisms are)
+Subsequent mode coupling (e.g., determining where such favourable conditions exist and how efficient such mechanisms are)

-Whether multiple modes regularly co-exist within certain structures (e.g., sunspots, pores, magnetic bright points, spicules, fibrils, filaments, etc.)
+Whether multiple modes regularly coexist within certain structures (e.g., sunspots, pores, magnetic bright points, spicules, fibrils, and filaments)

-The prevalence of shock formation in the lower atmosphere (not solely acoustic shocks, but also intermediate and [possibly] Alfvén non-linearities)
+The prevalence of shock formation in the lower atmosphere (not only acoustic shocks, but also intermediate and possibly Alfvénic nonlinearities)

-How the energy is reflected (i.e., re-superimposing itself on to the photospheric observations), damped and/or dissipated in the form of atmospheric heating
+How energy is reflected (i.e., superimposed again on the photospheric observations), damped, and/or dissipated in the form of atmospheric heating

-A true comparison of high-resolution data with state-of-the-art numerical simulations and theoretical models, such as those from Bifrost, MURaM, CO5BOLD, Mancha, and LARExD codes; and
+A direct comparison of high-resolution observations with state-of-the-art numerical simulations and theoretical models, such as those provided by the Bifrost, MURaM, CO5BOLD, Mancha, and LARExD codes; and

-To address these challenges completely we must employ spectropolarimetric data.
+To address these challenges fully, we must employ spectropolarimetric data.
 This will allow us to determine properties such as magnetic field and line-of-sight velocity as a function of height in our observations.
-These will be used in tandem with observations of the transition region and the corona.
-By using spectropolarimteric data can we compare our results more readily with state-of-the-art numerical simulations and theoretical models.
+These diagnostics can then be used in tandem with observations of the transition region and corona.
+By using spectropolarimetric data, we can also compare our results more directly with state-of-the-art numerical simulations and theoretical models.